Quickstart: Create and encrypt a virtual machine with the Azure portal

 Applies to: ✔️ Linux VMs ✔️ Flexible scale sets

 Azure virtual machines (VMs) can be created through the Azure portal.
 The Azure portal is a browser-based user interface to create VMs and their associated resources.
 In this quickstart you will use the Azure portal to deploy a Linux virtual machine (VM) running Ubuntu 18.04 LTS, create a key vault for the storage of encryption keys, and encrypt the VM.
+However, any ADE supported Linux image version could be used instead of an Ubuntu VM.

 If you don't have an Azure subscription, create a free account before you begin.